Queer. Houseplant enthusiast. Travel junkie. 98% tea.

 I grew up watching BBC crime dramas and never really stopped.

 Running around in the mountains makes me happy.
 Getting to share those adventures with eloping couples makes me the happiest.
-(I spend a lot of time finding good rocks to perch on.)

 I'm the "B" in LGBTQ; all love is love, and you are so so welcome here, my darlings xx